What is a Prenuptial Agreement?

 Discussing the Prenuptial Agreement

-One mistake frequently made by the person who wants a prenuptial agreement is putting off that difficult conversation because it is exactly that - difficult, uncomfortable and likely to trigger an argument.
+One mistake frequently made by the person who wants a prenuptial agreement is putting off that difficult conversation.
 Don't put it off; having the conversation early in your engagement is the best way to ensure that your request for a prenuptial agreement is received by your future spouse in a thoughtful and considerate manner.

 An easy way to begin the dialogue is to invite a discussion about what each of you wants from the marriage.
 Ideally this conversation would occur before formally announcing the engagement, before setting any dates and before financially investing in the nuptials so that neither partner feels any emotional or financial pressure during the discussions.